Luke2642/notes/README.md

 uv pip install -v --no-build-isolation -U git+https://github.com/facebookresearch/xformers.git@main#egg=xformers
 ```

-But you can also do it step by step, it works fine:
+But you can also do it step by step, it works the same:

 ```
 git clone https://github.com/facebookresearch/xformers.git